odennav/wordpress-mariadb-helm/README.md

 -----

-## Securing Traffic with Let's Encrypt Certificates
+## Secure Traffic with Let's Encrypt Certificates

 The Bitnami WordPress Helm chart includes native support for Ingress routes and certificate management via cert-manager.
 This simplifies TLS configuration by enabling the use of certificates from various providers, such as Let's Encrypt.

-### Installing the Nginx Ingress Controller with Helm
+### Install the Nginx Ingress Controller with Helm

 Create namespace for ingress controller
 Then switch to ingress-nginx namespace